-Bill Taylor, diplomat who texted concerns about Trump’s Ukraine moves, testifies under subpoena
+Diplomat Bill Taylor testifies two channels were created for Ukraine policy, 'one regular, one irregular'

 Taylor had served as U.S. ambassador to Ukraine from 2006 to 2009.

-Trump had his now-famous phone conversation in July with President Volodymyr Zelenskiy, in which he pressed him to investigate claims about Democratic rival Joe Biden, as well as issues related to election interference in 2016.
+Trump had his now-famous phone conversation in July with Zelensky, in which he pressed him to investigate claims about Democratic rival Joe Biden, as well as issues related to election interference in 2016.
 Trump at the time had quietly put a hold on nearly $400 million in military aid that Ukraine was counting on in its fight against Russian-backed separatists.

 Fox News’ Chad Pergram and Sally Persons and The Associated Press contributed to this report.